eduardolopez2d/eduardolopez2d/README.md

 - 📈 I'm trader interested in Pine Script development.
 - ☕ I'm Full-Stack Java and Python.
 - 📫 https://www.linkedin.com/in/eduardolopez-dev
+- 📱 Mobile developer with Flutter in progress...

 <!---
 zorakDev/zorakDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.